hossamnasser938/Learning_Functional-Programming-with-JavaScript-Course-Documentation/4. Callbacks/callbacks.md

 ## Callbacks with arguments
 * **Callbacks** are rarely used with no arguments.
-Most of the cases **callbacks** accept argument such as the result or the error encountered from the asynchronous operation being executed.
+Most of the cases **callbacks** accept arguments such as the result or the error encountered from the asynchronous operation being executed.
 * For an example of callbacks with arguments head to the course ` Up and running with ES6` chapter5(Asynchronous features) and see the callback passed to ` Promise ` constructor.
 * For another example let's see how we read a file asynchronously in **node.js**.
 We use a method in a library included with **node.js** called ` fs `.
 This method is named ` readFile `. ` readFile ` accepts as arguments:
     * the name of the file to be read.